github/docs/content/osmand/map/online-raster-maps.md

 You can create your own map package on PC by using special software as [MOBAC, OsmAndMapCreator and etc](/osmand/development/map-creation).
 Map package can be saved in two formats: [SQ Lite and Metainfo](/osmand/map/online-raster-maps#sqlite-vs-metainfo-sources).

-OsmAndMapCreator / Mobac
+Next, you can move your map package file(s) to OsmAnd-tiles directory:

+For Android OsmAnd - you need to copy file(s) from PC to the device folder _...Android/data/net.osmand(.plus)/files/tiles_ or you can click the file on your email, cloud or messenger, download it and choose OsmAnd app to open.
+Map package is added automatically to your online maps in OsmAnd.

+For iOS OsmAnd - you need to click the file on your iTunes or messenger, download it and choose OsmAnd app to open.
+Map package is added automatically to your online maps in OsmAnd.

 ### Export / Import from OsmAnd
 In order to export online map sources, you can select them in the export file list of your application profile (Export -> Resources -> Map sources).
 [Application profile/export](/osmand/app-profile) (**add image and link)**.

 To import online map sources, you can import obf-file of application profile.
 [Application profile/import](/osmand/app-profile) (**add image and link)